Krzysztof Dębnicki: Diplomatic career

 Dębicki joined the Polish diplomatic service in 1993 and became desk officer responsible for Iran and the Persian Gulf countries.
 In 1995, he was appointed Counselor in the Poland Embassy in New Delhi, managing Poland-India political relations.
 For nine months he was chargé d’affaires there.
 In 1999, he ended his term.
 He went back to Poland on motorbike, travelling though Central Asia and Russia.
 In 2001, following work for the Asia and Australia Department, he was nominated ambassador to Mongolia whose purpose was to reopen the embassy.
 He returned to Warsaw in 2005.
 For the next two years he worked as a lecturer at the University of Warsaw and Collegium Civitas.
 Between 2007 and 1 September 2010 he was an ambassador to Pakistan.

 In January 2018, Dębicki was nominated Poland ambassador to Malaysia.
 He took the post in September.
 He presented his credentials to Sultan Nazrin Shah of Perak on 7 November 2018.
+He ended his term on 31 May 2023.